verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. option:: --write_fixed_clusters <file>

     Write out a (possibly incomplete) clustered placement file listing placement coordinates for clusters reconstructed from an input flat placement file.
-    If placement is run after legalization, this file is automatically set as an input placement constraints file.
+    If placement is run after legalization (in the same vpr run), this file is automatically used to constrain the placement of the clusters listed within it.
+If placement is run in a separate vpr run, this file should be specified using :option:`--fix_clusters <file>`.

     **Default:** ``fixed_clusters.out``